CLNEulalia/Shortest-Square-Shark/README.md

 You've heard of Fizz Buzz, but now... let's Baby Shark!

 Write a function called `babyShark` that takes a number as an argument.
 Console log as many lines as the number passed in.
-For every odd numbered line, have it say `Baby shark`.
-For every even numbered line, have it say `doo doo do doo do do`
+  - For every odd numbered line, have it print `Baby shark`
+  - For every even numbered line, have it print `doo doo do doo do do`

 **Example Output:**